-To implement the experimental scenarios of the temporal divide-and-conquer games, we developed a novel online gaming experimental platform, called War of Strategies1 (WoS).
+To implement the experimental scenarios of the temporal divide-and-conquer games, a novel online gaming experimental platform was developed in this work, called War of Strategies (WoS).
 The features of the platform are listed below:

 - (1) Supporting D&C games.
-The platform provides an easy way to configure and conduct a D&C game experiment. - (2) Built-in bot for training.
+The platform provides an easy way to configure and conduct a D&C game experiment. - (2) Having built-in bots for training.
 Beginners can be familiarized with the platform by playing with the training bots.
-The current strategy of the bots is uniformly set to a random selection, that is, they will accept the gaming request with a probability 50% and cooperate with a probability 50%. - (3) Real-time interactions.
-The user-interface is similar to a browser-based online game.
-The interaction between participants is real-time and stressful, stimulating the participants to make a fast and cautious decision. - (4) Scalability.
+The current strategy of the bots is uniformly set to a random selection; that is, they will accept the gaming request with a probability 50% and cooperate with a probability 50%. - (3) Performing real-time interactions.
+The user interface is similar to a browser-based online game.
+The interaction between participants is real-time and stressful, stimulating the participants to make fast and cautious decisions. - (4) Having scalability.
 All modules of the experimental platform can be deployed on standalone servers or distributed machines.
-Docker containers are also supported. - (5) Customizability.
+Docker containers are also supported. - (5) Having customizability.
 The gaming settings are easy to adjust to fit the models.

-1<http://strategywar.net>
+<http://strategywar.net>